oVirt/ovirt-site/source/documentation/admin-guide/chap-Hosts.html.md

 ## oVirt Node

 oVirt Node is installed using a special build of Enterprise Linux with only the packages required to host virtual machines.
-It uses an Anaconda installation interface based on the one used by Enterprise Linux hosts, and can be updated through the oVirt Engine or via `yum`.
-However, installing additional packages is not currently supported; any additional packages that are installed must be reinstalled each time oVirt Node is updated.
+It uses an `Anaconda` installation interface based on the one used by Enterprise Linux hosts, and can be updated through the oVirt Engine or via `yum`.
+Using the `yum` command is the only way to install additional packages and have them persist after an upgrade.

 oVirt Node features a Cockpit user interface for monitoring the host's resources and performing administrative tasks.
-Direct access to oVirt Node via SSH or console is not supported, so the Cockpit user interface provides a graphical user interface for tasks that are performed before the host is added to the oVirt Engine, such as deploying a self-hosted engine, and can also be used to run terminal commands via the **Terminal** sub-tab.
+Direct access to oVirt Node via SSH or console is not supported, so the Cockpit user interface provides a graphical user interface for tasks that are performed before the host is added to the oVirt Engine, such as configuring networking and deploying a self-hosted engine, and can also be used to run terminal commands via the **Terminal** sub-tab.

 Access the Cockpit user interface at https://*HostFQDNorIP*:9090 in your web browser.
 Cockpit for oVirt Node includes a custom **Virtualization** dashboard that displays the host's health status, SSH Host Key, self-hosted engine status, virtual machines, and virtual machine statistics.

+oVirt Node uses the Automatic Bug Reporting Tool (ABRT) to collect meaningful debug information about application crashes.
+For more information, see the link:https://wiki.centos.org/TipsAndTricks/ABRT.

 **Note:** Custom boot kernel arguments can be added to oVirt Node using the `grubby` tool.
 The `grubby` tool makes persistent changes to the `grub.cfg` file.
-Navigate to the **Tools** > **Terminal** sub-tab in the host's Cockpit user interface to use `grubby` commands.
+Navigate to the **Terminal** sub-tab in the host's Cockpit user interface to use `grubby` commands.

 **Warning:** The oVirt Project strongly recommends not creating untrusted users on oVirt Node, as this can lead to exploitation of local security vulnerabilities.